 Why are Integration and Orchestration services important?

 These services run at speeds that are too fast for human management, which makes them more dependent on automation and self-management.
-If you were to implement these services in the DX platform environment, you would see that they:
+Furthermore, if you were to implement these services in the DX platform environment, you would see that they:

 Organizations need to have a candid discussion covering the following topics: